winterofhell/fedora-optimizations/README.md

 **Driver Compatibility:**

-- **Best:** NVIDIA 580+ drivers for optimal Wayland support and performance
+- **Best:** NVIDIA 590+ drivers for optimal Wayland support and performance
-- **Note:** NVIDIA driver stack seeing much better Wayland support with its latest drivers
+- **Note:** NVIDIA driver stack is seeing much better Wayland support with its latest drivers

 -----